CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides a reasonable framework for Evernote cost optimization with useful reference tables and some executable code, but falls short on actionability for steps 3-5 which lack concrete implementations.
-The workflow lacks validation checkpoints important for destructive operations like storage cleanup, and the content could be tightened by removing redundant sections (Output, repeated examples).
+The skill provides a reasonable structure for Evernote cost optimization with useful reference tables and some executable code, but falls short on actionability for the majority of its steps (3-5 are prose-only).
+It lacks validation checkpoints for quota-sensitive operations and contains redundant sections (Output repeats the steps, Examples repeat Step 2).
+Referenced files are not available in the bundle.

 Suggestions

-Add executable code for Steps 3-5, particularly the storage cleanup step which currently has no implementation and involves destructive operations
+Add executable code examples for Steps 3-5, particularly for the storage cleanup and quota alert workflows, rather than describing them in prose.

 DimensionReasoningScore